 Reconciliation of a Penitent

 Individuals may request to make a personal confession to a priest in order to receive counsel and absolution of sin.
 The theology of Reconciliation of the Penitent in the Episcopal Church can best be summed up as: “all may, some should, none must” make their individual confession.
 Some people find reconciliation to be a valuable part of their spiritual formation.
+Others may find it helpful during times of emotional and spiritual crisis.
 To arrange the sacrament of reconciliation please make contact with the Rector, The Rev Mark Sutherland.

 Anointing and the Laying-On of Hands

-This is the service of healing for the sick and is available on request following each Eucharist on Sunday.
-On the first Sunday of every month healing prayers are conducted in the Chapel following the 10am Eucharist.
+This is a monthly service on the second Tuesday of the month for the sacrament of anointing and laying-on of hands.
+Weekly healing prayers are conducted in the Chapel following the main Sunday Eucharist.